Year of Call:- 2004 (The Honourable Society of Lincoln’s Inn)

 R v Timothy Wakeman EWCA Crim 1649 – Instructed Solicitor for Mr Timothy Wakeman in his successful appeal against sentence for child abduction.
 The case considered the extent of “lawful control” for the purposes of Section 2(1) of the Child Abduction Act 1984.

-Liam is a member of the 9 King’s Bench Walk Tenancy and Pupillage Committee, regularly writes articles on the law for the Chambers website and accepts direct access cases.
+Liam is joint secretary to the 9 King’s Bench Walk Tenancy and Pupillage Committee, regularly writes articles on the law for the Chambers website and accepts direct access cases.

 He also runs training sessions for Special Constables to familiarise them with the process of giving evidence in Court and conducting interviews under caution and has acts as a Judge in mock trial competitions and as part of the training given to police officers.

 The Missing Interview Tape (23/3/2015 Bloomsbury Law Online)